FOREST MANAGEMENT STANDARD

 The SFI 2015-2019 Forest Management Standard includes a new objective to recognize and respect Indigenous Peoples’ rights.
 This objective reflects existing SFI forest management requirements regarding respect for Aboriginal and Tribal rights and values on public lands, but now has enhanced provisions for private lands.

-In the introduction to the SFI 2015-2019 Standards and Rules, SFI recognizes and adopts the principles outlined in the United Nations Declaration for the Rights of Indigenous Peoples.
+In the introduction to the SFI 2015-2019 (Extended through December 2021) Standards and Rules, SFI recognizes and adopts the principles outlined in the United Nations Declaration for the Rights of Indigenous Peoples.
 SFI Program Participants are encouraged to communicate and collaborate with local Aboriginal and Tribal groups in order to better understand their traditional practices with respect to forest management.